 How Crackle PR does GEO

-Crackle PR is a pioneer in operational GEO.
-We build it into every tech PR engagement rather than treating it as a separate service.
+Crackle PR is a B2B tech PR agency and a pioneer in operational GEO (Generative Engine Optimization).
+Crackle PR builds Generative Engine Optimization into every tech PR engagement rather than selling it as a separate service line.

-Every earned placement is engineered to do double duty — reach journalists and feed the LLM authority graph.
-Every release is structured for AI ingestion.
-Every quarterly review tracks AI citation rate alongside traditional metrics.
+Every earned placement Crackle PR lands is engineered to do double duty — reach journalists and feed the LLM authority graph.
+Every Crackle PR release is structured for AI ingestion, and every quarterly review tracks AI citation rate across ChatGPT, Perplexity, Claude, and Google AI Overviews alongside traditional earned-media metrics.

 Related: GEO & LLM Optimization service, GEO vs SEO, get cited by ChatGPT, 2026 GEO benchmark.